 To show how diverse and interdisciplinary technology can be, we allowed everyone to have the freedom to create a project that solved a community problem of any topic of their choice.
 Within the 24 hours attendees were given to design and code a software project, the PixelHacks participants had created a variety of projects, with topics ranging from helping autistic children to climate change to education.

 Some projects even incorporated AI concepts.
 For example, the climate change project, Save Percy, utilized computer vision and natural language processing to engage with the user and help the user determine their carbon footprint.

 After the event, I was pleasantly surprised at the far-reaching impact a short 24 hours had on the young women.
 Most attendees had never attended a hackathon before, and some were even completely new to programming.
 Despite that, 94% of the attendees remarked that they want to attend more hackathons in the future and 88% responded that PixelHacks positively influenced their views about computing and technology.

 Months after the hackathon, I continue to see fellow attendees at other hackathons; I’ve even received emails from some attendees about their newest coding projects!
 It is extremely encouraging to see more women find interest in the technology field and hopefully this trend will continue in the future.

-Similarly, I am glad to see the impact of AI4ALL and SAILORS expanding across the country.
-I am definitely looking forward to all of our efforts grow in the future as we continue to “SAIL on.”
+Similarly, I am glad to see the impact of AI4ALL and Stanford AI4ALL expanding across the country.
+I am definitely looking forward to all of our efforts grow in the future.

 For more information about PixelHacks, please visit www.pixelhacks.com.
 To learn about other hackathon and technology-related opportunities, especially for high school women, follow PixelHacks on Facebook and Twitter.